headshed-dev/headshed-dev.github.io/src/content/missivz/low-no-code-flowise.md

 ![elevator-into-space](/images/elevator01.webp)

-In [Flowise](https://flowiseai.com/), applications based on the JavaScript fork of LangChain are modeled in a 'no/low-code' environment.
+In [FlowiseAI](https://flowiseai.com/), applications based on the JavaScript fork of LangChain are modeled in a 'no/low-code' environment.
 If you are coming from a closed source world, yet trying to implement devops principles this may fill you with fear, dread and uncertainty.
-Flowise offers the advantage of using plain-text JSON files to represent each workflow.
+FlowiseAI offers the advantage of using plain-text JSON files to represent each workflow.
 These files are easy to understand, open, and readily backupable, unlike opaque proprietary binary formats
-The data used at runtime and other component prerequisites like credentials are stored in the Flowise data volume, which looks like this
+The data used at runtime and other component prerequisites like credentials are stored in the FlowiseAI data volume, which looks like this

 ```bash
 Mode                 LastWriteTime         Length Name